 Between 200 and 500 million people meditate globally.
 Over 14% of US adults have tried meditating at least once.
-And yet meditation is still commonly misunderstood.
+And yet misunderstandings about meditation are common.
 Here is accurate information regarding 8 myths about the physical side of meditation.

 This post may contain affiliate links.
 If you make a purchase through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure page for details..